samuelajala01/samuelajala01/README.md

 - ### 🤔 I’m looking for help with ...

-- ### 💬 Ask me about Web Security and Embedded Systems
+- ### 💬 Ask me about BlockChain and Embedded Systems

 - ### 📫 How to reach me:  [IG - xamy.dev](https://instagram.com/xamy.dev)